Cortisone injections

 • Cortisone injections (also called steroid injections) are used for joint problems and arthritis.

-• They involve the injection of cortisone medication such as triamcinolone, dexamethasone or methylprednisolone directly into a joint space to reduce inflammation (swelling) and pain.
+• They involve the injection of cortisone medication such as triamcinolone, dexamethasone or methylprednisolone directly into a joint space or soft tissue to reduce inflammation (swelling) and pain.

 • Find out how they are given and possible side effects.